-There are several possible scenarios under which you may be charged a Processing Integrity Fee, but first it’s important to understand Mastercard’s authorization definitions.
+There are several possible scenarios under which Mastercard may charge a Processing Integrity Fee, but first it’s important to understand Mastercard’s authorization definitions.
 Mastercard has three authorization types: pre-authorization, final authorization, and undefined authorization.

 The card brand has introduced timelines for clearing or reversing transactions depending on authorization type, and charges the Processing Integrity Fee to enforce the rules.
-Each type of authorization has a corresponding Processing Integrity Fee that will be charged if the rules for the authorization type aren’t met.
+Thus, each type of authorization has a corresponding Processing Integrity Fee.
+Since Mastercard sets the requirements, they will charge you if you don’t meet the requirements for the authorization type.

 A pre-authorization is a transaction where a business requests an authorization for an estimated amount where the final amount of the transaction is unknown.
 Common scenarios for pre-auths include car rental, restaurants that accept tips, and hotels accepting cards to secure a booking.

 With a pre-authorization, the authorization amount must be greater than $0, and the authorization must be submitted for settlement within 30 calendar days.
-Authorizations that aren’t captured (or ‘batched’) must be reversed to avoid incurring a Processing Integrity Fee.
+Therefore, authorizations that aren’t captured (or ‘batched’) must be reversed to avoid incurring a Processing Integrity Fee.

-The pre-authorization Processing Integrity Fee is set at $0.045 per incorrectly authorized transaction.
+Mastercard sets the pre-authorization Processing Integrity Fee at $0.045 per incorrectly authorized transaction.

 A final authorization is a transaction where a business requests an authorization for a known, final amount.
 Most “card-present” transactions such as purchases in a retail store utilize this type of authorization.

 With a final authorization, the authorization amount must be greater than $0 and must be submitted for settlement (or reversed) within 7 calendar days.
 Additionally, the authorized amount should equal the final clearing amount, and the authorized currency code should match the clearing currency code.